plasticmacaroni/bg3-missables/checklist.md

 # Emerald Grove
 - You meet [Wyll](https://bg3.wiki/wiki/Wyll) here, so make sure to exhaust his dialogue
 - Talk to Auntie Ethel and buy any items you need
-- Kagha's plot with the shadow druids
+- Kagha's plot with the shadow druids (do this before freeing a bear friend in the goblin camp)
+  - Investigate her chest to start
+  - Check out the swamp and fight some mephits to continue it
 - Deal with some harpies and [save someone small](https://bg3.wiki/wiki/Investigate_the_Beach)
 - Speak to [Volo](https://bg3.wiki/wiki/Volo)
 - Find your way to the [Tiefling hideout](https://bg3.wiki/wiki/Tiefling_Hideout)
   - Before entering, catch a thief or do the harpies quest above
-- [Strange Ox](https://bg3.wiki/wiki/Strange_Ox) (some dialogue if you got Speak With Animals)
+- [Strange Ox](https://bg3.wiki/wiki/Strange_Ox) (some dialogue if you got Speak With Animals) -- do NOT kill it, or you'll break future quests!
 - Save [Sazza](https://bg3.wiki/wiki/Sazza)
 - After recusing Halsin, be sure to speak to [Rath](https://bg3.wiki/wiki/Rath) to get access to the druid vault
 - Speak with [Alfira](https://bg3.wiki/wiki/Alfira) within the Grove